rakutenintelligence-api/rakutenintelligence-api.github.io/oauth-authorization.md

 If you are using OAuth 2.0, you need to include the following request header on all API calls:

 *   **Authorization: **a valid OAuth 2.0 request token that authorizes you to access data for a specific user.
-The token itself should have the “Bearer” prefix.
+The token itself should have the "Bearer" prefix.

 A typical authorization header will look like this: